Evavaaaaaaa/Personal-Website-v2/content/_index.md

 Outside of work, I like tinkering with small digital projects, writing loosely structured thoughts, and finding quiet joy in good design and well-made tools.

-#### What can you find here?
-This site is a place for me to collect, experiment, and reflect — slowly, and in no particular order.

 ---

 I hope you find something here that feels thoughtful, useful, or simply makes you smile.